dlccyes/CollegeNotes/docs/OtherNotes/MacOS.md

 1. System Preferences > Keyboard > Shortcuts > App Shortcuts
 2. Add a shortcut with title = `Minimize` mapping to an obscure shortcut
 3. Close the settings window for it to take effect

+Active apps also need to be reopened otherwise pressing `CMD+M` on them will still minimize them.

 See <https://apple.stackexchange.com/a/125628>